sovrin-foundation/libsovtoken/devops/README.md

 - docker-compose

 ### Targets

+Please refer to [ext/README.md](ext/README.md) for more details about targets inherited from there.

+#### Build targets
 - `test_dry` runs tests in "dry" mode: `cargo test --no-run`
 - `test` runs tests: `cargo test`
 - `build` runs `cargo build`
 - `publish_crate` publishes the code to crates.io performing cargo `login`, `package` and `publish` commands
+- `package` creates debian package
+- `package_android` builds and archives libraries for android for a set of architectures

+Each target could be run in two ways - with or without `_in_docker` postfix: e.g. `test_in_docker` and `test`.
+In former case the target is run inside docker container (though it makes sense not for all targets), otherwise current host's environment is used.
+Docker image for each target can be built using `image_<build-target-name>` target.

+#### Docker images targets
+- `image_<build-target-name>` - set of targets to build docker images for [build targets](Build targets) in-docker running
 - `image_lst_base` builds docker image with necessary environment to create debian package, it's a parent for `image_lst_ci` image
 - `image_lst_base_version` prints current version of the docker image (dockerfile) built by `image_lst_base` target
 - `image_lst_ci` builds docker image with necessary environment to perform CI tasks
 - `image_lst_ci_version` prints current version of the docker image (dockerfile) built by `image_lst_ci` target
-- `package_android` builds and archives libraries for a set of architectures
-- please refer to [ext/README.md](ext/README.md) for list of targets inherited from there

-Each target could be run in two ways - with or without `_in_docker` postfix: e.g. `test_in_docker` and `test`.
-In former case the target is run inside docker container (though it makes sense not for all targets), otherwise current host's environment is used.

 ### Environment variables